FU-CHANG-KAI/OCR-text-mining/README.md

 All of them were written in English.

 ## Contributing
-Feel free to contact me at fuchangkai153@gmail.com if you have any query.
+Feel free to contact me via fuchangkai153@gmail.com if you have any query.